geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 Yeah, we gotta be,

 ##### **Chenyu** [[00:39:52](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2392)]
-we gotta have the fastest gems, basically.
+we gotta have the fastest GEMMs, basically.

 ##### **Geohot** [[00:39:55](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2395)]
 And if we can't have

 ##### **Geohot** [[00:39:56](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2396)]
-the fastest gems for some reason, we gotta figure out
+the fastest GEMMs for some reason, we gotta figure out

 ##### **Geohot** [[00:39:58](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2398)]
 what we need to add, because we know it's possible.